Power-to-weight ratio: Utility and practical vehicles

-Most vehicles are designed to meet passenger comfort and cargo carrying requirements.
-Vehicle designs trade off power-to-weight ratio to increase comfort, cargo space, fuel economy, emissions control, energy security and endurance.
-Reduced drag and lower rolling resistance in a vehicle design can facilitate increased cargo space without increase in the (zero cargo) power-to-weight ratio.
-This increases the role flexibility of the vehicle.
+Most vehicles are designed to meet passenger comfort and cargo-carrying requirements.
+Vehicle designs trade off power-to-weight ratio to increase comfort, cargo space, fuel economy, emissions control, energy security, and endurance.
+Reduced drag and lower rolling resistance in a vehicle design can enable increased cargo space without increasing the (zero-cargo) power-to-weight ratio.
+This increases the vehicle's role flexibility.
 Energy security considerations can trade off power (typically decreased) and weight (typically increased), and therefore power-to-weight ratio, for fuel flexibility or drive-train hybridisation.
-Some utility and practical vehicle variants such as hot hatches and sports-utility vehicles reconfigure power (typically increased) and weight to provide the perception of sports car like performance or for other psychological benefit.
+Some utility and practical vehicle variants, such as hot hatches and sports-utility vehicles reconfigure power (typically increased) and weight to provide the perception of sports car like performance or for other psychological benefit.